richardwhiteii/github2file/README.md

 - `--keep-comments`: Keep comments and docstrings in the source code (only applicable for Python).
 - `--branch_or_tag`: Specify the branch or tag of the repository to download (default: "master").
 - `--claude`: Format the output for Claude with document tags
+- `--all`: Include all non-binary files in the output file

 ### Example